wp-plugins/folders/readme.txt

 == Help keep folders in development ==

 Please donate to help us continue development on this plugin.
-[6-2 Design](http://62design.co.uk/wordpress-plugins/folders/ "Donate to keep this plugin under development").
+[Donate Here](http://62design.co.uk/wordpress-plugins/folders/ "Donate to keep this plugin under development").